 Legislation and regulations applicable to the railway sector have a significant impact on how rail traffic is maintained and developed.
 The technical regulations of rail traffic and rolling stock are very detailed due to the goal of improving the safety of rolling stock, transport and the rail network.
 The national transport system plan (Traffic 12), in turn, will have a wide-ranging impact on the development of rail traffic in the near future.

 Our operating environment has changed significantly over the past years.
 The uncertain global situation, in particular the COVID-19 pandemic, Russia's invasion of Ukraine, high energy prices, the economic decline and accelerating inflation have had a negative impact on our business operations.

 The Finnish railway network, its maintenance and renovation are the responsibility of the Finnish Transport Infrastructure Agency.
 In total, the railway network spans nearly 6,000 kilometres, more than half of which is electrified.
 Almost 90% of the railway network is single-track, and the railway line is operated in both directions.

 According to our vision, Finland will have a customer-oriented, growing and sustainable rail transport market in the 2030s.
 More competition and new services will have emerged in market-based traffic, publicly-funded contract traffic and freight traffic.

 Climate change is one of the central megatrends of our time and combatting it requires rail traffic to grow.
 The electric train is an environmentally friendly option because it produces less emissions and consumes less energy than other modes of transport.
-We have already been using electricity produced with renewable energy and we are committed to improving energy efficiency purposefully.
+95% of our passenger trains run on electricity with zero emissions, and rail traffic accounts for only 1% of all transport emissions.